Ursinus College offers financial assistance based both on merit and financial circumstances.

 Tuition Exchange Scholarship

 Ursinus College is a member of the Tuition Exchange Program.
-Children of employees of schools participating in the program may apply.
+Children of employees of schools participating in the program may apply to this competitive program.

 Veterans and OVR Benefits